truebucha/md/skills/english.md

 * discipline measures
 * revise
 * also (olso)
-* form, year - a bunch of kids in the school that joined the school the same year
+* form(grade for US), year - a bunch of kids in the school that joined the school the same year
 * if: lags behind, then: should catch up with others
+* neither do I
+* semester
+* head teacher
+* degree in phylosophy
+* boarding shool
+* nurcery -> primary -> secondary school
+* state school
+* you treat the matter lightly, whereas I myself was never more serious
+* stuntman - an person who do the tricks
+* I got into it -> then keep up with it ->
+*  A split-off is a corporate reorganization method in which a parent company divests a business

 ----